Strajk/ya-flight-search/.meta/steps.md

   - Removed horizontal scrolling in favor of wrapping
   - Added consistent padding and margins
   - Made buttons more clickable with better height

+## API Response Structure Refactoring
+- Restructured API response to include flights and suggestedFilters within messages
+- Updated ChatMessage and SearchResponse types to support the new structure
+- Modified the API endpoint to include flights and filters in assistant messages
+- Updated SearchResults component to handle the new structure:
+  - Added logic to find the last assistant message with flights/filters
+  - Updated rendering logic to use data from the message context
+  - Maintained all existing functionality while adapting to new structure
+  - Improved code organization and readability

+## Chat Interface Enhancement
+- Modified FlightSearch component to maintain a continuous chat log:
+  - Removed separate searchResults state in favor of unified messages state
+  - Updated message handling to properly append new messages
+  - Ensured filter clicks and chat messages both contribute to the chat log
+  - Improved state management for better UX
+  - Maintained proper ordering of messages in the conversation
+  - Fixed message duplication issues
+  - Simplified the component's state management
+  - Improved error handling and user feedback

+## Chat Interface Sequential Display Enhancement
+- Improved chat message display to show messages in sequence:
+  - Each message is now displayed in its own card
+  - Assistant messages include associated flights and filters below the text
+  - User messages are cleanly integrated into the conversation flow
+  - Added proper spacing and visual hierarchy between messages
+  - Improved the layout of flights and filters within each message
+  - Fixed message duplication issues
+  - Added proper padding and margins for better readability
+  - Made filters wrap instead of scroll for better usability
+  - Improved visual distinction between user and assistant messages

+## Fixed Empty Response Bug
+- Added message filtering logic to prevent empty responses:
+  - Introduced processedMessages to filter incomplete assistant messages
+  - Only show assistant messages that have flights or explicit "no flights" content
+  - Fixed issue with premature "No flights found" message
+  - Improved conditions for showing no flights message
+  - Better handling of message state transitions
+  - Maintained proper chat flow without interruptions
+  - Enhanced user experience by removing confusing empty states
+  - Added more precise conditions for message display

+## Fixed Message Duplication Bug
+- Fixed issue with duplicate user messages in chat:
+  - Removed premature message state update in handleChatMessage
+  - Now relying on API response for complete message history
+  - Improved message state management
+  - Ensured consistent chat history between client and server
+  - Fixed race conditions in message updates
+  - Better handling of message state synchronization
+  - Enhanced user experience with cleaner chat flow
+  - Maintained proper message ordering

+## Fixed Conversation History Persistence
+- Improved message state management to maintain chat history:
+  - Now adding user messages immediately to the chat
+  - Only appending new assistant messages from API responses
+  - Maintaining proper message order and history
+  - Fixed issue with message history being reset
+  - Better handling of message state updates
+  - Improved user experience with immediate feedback
+  - Ensured conversation continuity
+  - Proper handling of both user and assistant messages